-The RST ports are used to connect and route reset messages through the system.
-The broadcast facilities panel has two connections on the rear, one to be connected to the normal panel ports (labelled P1-6) which provides control data and power, and the other which sends out reset messages when any reset buttons are pressed.
+The global control panel has two other connections on the rear, one to be connected to the normal panel ports (labelled P1-6) which provides control data and power, another which output reset messages when any reset buttons are pressed.
 This should be connected to one of the RST ports on a POE switch.